 Miscellaneous Items:

 Gyaho: This typical Tibetan recipe is prepared by using the Chinese style of preparation and cooking.
-To prepare, certain ingredients are used commonly like a hot pot of vermicelli, meatballs, mushrooms and also the sprouted bamboos.
+To prepare, certain ingredients are used commonly like a hot pot of vermicelli, meatballs, mushrooms, and also the sprouted bamboos.
 This dish has a greater significance and is eaten by dignified monks during special occasions and ceremonies.

-Gyatog : Gyatog is a dish which mainly contains noodles.
+Gyatog: Gyatog is a dish which mainly contains noodles.
 The preparation method of this dish involves the Han variety of cooking.
 This is a common noodle dish.
 Noodles are mixed with eggs, flour, and bone soup.

 1) Butter Tea

-Butter tea (酥油茶) is must-drink stuff during our Tibet travel and another staple meal of the region.
+Butter tea (酥油茶) is a must-drink stuff during our Tibet travel and another staple meal of the region.
 To put it in a simple note, the butter tea is boiled strong tea which is mixed with ghee and salt.
 Tibetan people sip butter tea to keep themselves warm and it is usually drunk while having Tsampa.

-FYI: While serving or having tea there are some rules especially with butter tea and guests.
+FYI: While serving or having tea there are some rules, especially with butter tea and guests.
 Don’t be in a hurry to finish it when the host Tibetan fills up your bowl or cup with butter tea.
-It is taken as an elite gesture to chat with the hosts first, and drink the tea slowly when they come before you with the teapot.
+It is taken as an elite gesture to chat with the hosts first and drink the tea slowly when they come before you with the teapot.
 It’s a courteous and respectful way.

 2) Sweet Tibetan [ Milk ] Tea

 It’s easy to prepare.
 We can boil the milk with brick tea and sugar added which sounds simple but only tastes good when Tibetans blend it.
 Many sweet tea houses in and around Lhasa and Shigatse are common recreation spots for Tibetans and tourists.
-Tourists can find a tea house to drink the sweet tea and chat with friends all day to relax where the charge surprisingly economical for an unlimited refill.
+Tourists can find a tea house to drink the sweet tea and chat with friends all day to relax where the charge is surprisingly economical for an unlimited refill.

 3) Chhang – Tibetan Barley Wine

-Chhang or commonly know as Tibetan barley wine (青稞酒) is brewed from fermented barley grown on the high-altitude terraces.
+Chhang commonly known as Tibetan barley wine (青稞酒) is brewed from fermented barley grown on high-altitude terraces.
 It tops the list of most favorite alcoholic beverages of Tibetans.
 Chhang is mild, slightly sweet and sour, and comprises of little alcohol level.
-The taste of Chang differs from one to another as per the brewing process and time took.
+The taste of Chang differs from one to another as per the brewing process and time taken.
 Inherited more than four centuries ago, the fragment mellow tastes nice and nearly all Tibetan families can make Chhang by themselves.
 They often relish upon this barley’s wine during special moments such as festivals, New Year, weddings, baby birth, visiting relatives and friends’ gatherings.

 4) Lhasa Beer

 Lhasa Beer is regarded to be the first Tibetan beer available to the rest of the world.
-It is blended with the finest ingredients such as Saaz hops, yeast, Himalayan Spring Water and most importantly Tibetan barley.
+It is blended with the finest ingredients such as Saaz hops, yeast, Himalayan Spring Water, and most importantly Tibetan barley.

 Conclusion